mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 :::

 :::warning
-Luxon is not able to respect the leading zeroes when using macro tokens (for example, "DD"), so `shouldRespectLeadingZeros={true}` might lead to inconsistencies when using `AdapterLuxon`.
+Luxon is not able to respect the leading zeroes when using macro tokens (for example "DD"), so `shouldRespectLeadingZeros={true}` might lead to inconsistencies when using `AdapterLuxon`.
 :::

 {{"demo": "RespectLeadingZerosFieldFormat.js"}}